 Alexander Lowen met Wilhelm Reich in New York in 1940, and trained with him until 1952.
 He studied Reich's energy principles and character analysis.
 He also had personal therapy with Reich from 1942 to 1945 before becoming a Reichian therapist himself.
 In 1953, he split from Reich and his research on the "orgone".
 Lowen then developed Bioenergetic Analysis as his own creative contribution to help people clarify the complexity of the mind-body split.
 He teamed up with two other students of Reich: John Pierrakos and William Walling.
 They created together the Institute of Bioenergetic Analysis (IBA) in New York (1956).

-Alexander Lowen resigned as Executive Director of the IIBA in 1996, without abandoning his therapist's activity, in New Canaan, Connecticut (USA), and his personal practice of bioenergetics exercises.
+Alexander Lowen resigned as Executive Director of the International Institute for Bioenergetic Analysis (IIBA) in 1996, without abandoning his therapist's activity, in New Canaan (CT, USA), and his personal practice of bioenergetic exercises.

 Alexander Lowen and the IIBA

 He teamed up with two other students of Reich: John Pierrakos and William Walling.
 They created together the Institute of Bioenergetic Analysis (IBA) in New York (1956).
 A few years later, they separated and Alexander Lowen remained alone to manage the IBA.
 In 1976, facing the international expansion of Bioenergetic Analysis and a growing demand in psychotherapist's trainings, he turned the IBA into the International Institute for Bioenergetic Analysis (IIBA).

 Most psychotherapy does not incorporate the body in any significant way.
 Bioenergetic Analysis makes the body and its impulses a central part of the process.